oc-courses/intro-git-github/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+yes i done
+thank you for this good courses i appreciate that . my e-mail : hm_khiter@esi.dz.